My name is Lloyd and I’m a gay male addict in recovery. While I’ve always been gay, I haven’t always been in recovery!

 Between 2003 and 2013, I attended multiple detoxes and residential treatment centers, was hospitalized many times as a result of my addiction, spent time in jail, and was mandated to attend a yearlong program.

 The first time I ever said I was gay out loud was during my first residential treatment stay in 2003.
 Once I cleared my mind, I realized this was something that I was going to have to accept if I was going to stay clean.
 Unfortunately, there were no resources to help me with the process of coming out at that treatment center.
 Furthermore, I faced a ton of stigma, which made me feel even more isolated from everyone else than I already did.

 Finally, in 2013 I surrendered and realized my life would end in jails, institutions, or death unless I were to remain completely abstinent.
 By attending support groups, working with clinicians, and making many positive changes in my life, I have managed to stay abstinent since then.

-	Currently, I have my dream job doing business development for Mountainside in NYC.
+Currently, I work my dream job doing business development for Mountainside in NYC.
 I get to help addicts get into treatment for a living, and I am very proud to work for a treatment center that not only accepts but truly embraces the LGBT community.
-I live in gratitude that I am surrounded by people in my job and in life who not only accept me as someone in recovery but accept me as a GAY man in recovery.
+I live in gratitude that I am surrounded by people in my job and in life who not only accept me as someone in recovery, but accept me as a GAY man in recovery.

 If you are struggling and need help getting to treatment, reach out to a friend, a loved one, or to me.
 You can contact me anytime at 732-887-9879.